 Studies have shown 90% of top performers to score high on EQ, while only 20% of low performers score high on EQ.

-Yet, for all of the leadership conferences I’ve attended & books I’ve read, I’ve found a dearth of resources on it.
+Yet, for all of the leadership conferences I’ve attended & books I’ve read, I’ve found a dearth of resources on this deeper work.

 EQ coaching has been invaluable for me, & for so many of my clients.
 For EQ coaching, we offer individual coaching, group coaching, leadership cohorts and on-site workshops.